smartcontractkit/seth/README.md

 # priority of the transaction, can be "fast", "standard" or "slow" (the higher the priority, the higher adjustment factor and buffer will be used for gas estimation) [default: "standard"]
 gas_price_estimation_tx_priority = "slow"
 ```
+If you don't we will use the default settings for `Default` network.

 If you want to save addresses of deployed contracts, you can enable it with:
 ```
 save_deployed_contracts_map = true
 ```

 If you want to re-use previously deployed contracts you can indicate file name in `seth.toml`:
 ```